 4- How to Increase Your Safe Withdrawal Rate

 Let’s go back to the 4 Percent Rule and see how we can optimize it further.

 First of all, remember that we said the “4 Percent” figure is tied to a period of 30 years.
 According to another famous paper on safe withdrawal rates known as the Trinity Study, if you only need your nest egg to last for a shorter time period (perhaps thanks to an upcoming annuity, pension, or some other delayed income stream), then you should be able to use a higher rate.
 For example, a portfolio with a 5% withdrawal rate for 20 years would have almost the same probability for success as one with a 4% withdrawal rate for 30 years (94% vs 96%).

 (Alternatively, if you’re much younger and want your money to last for 50 years or more, than you might have to go with a lower rate such as 3.5%.)

 In the original paper about the 4 Percent Rule, the author had determined that in the worst of economic conditions this safe withdrawal rate would last for a minimum period of 33 years.

 However, there were many periods throughout history where higher safe withdrawal rates ended up working out just fine.
 The problem is that no one knows when those safer periods are going to happen.
 Therefore, this becomes a question of probability: What kind of odds do you need to feel safe?
 100%?
 90%?
 85%?

 Technically, you can increase your withdrawal rate to any number you want.
 But of course the higher up you go, the more your odds of success decrease, and the greater your chances of running out of money increase.
 Again, we can refer to the Trinity Study to see what kind of probabilities they predict.
-Or you can easily estimate this for yourself by playing around with an online calculator called FIRECalc.

 Using the Shiller CAPE to Safely Gauge a Higher Withdrawal Rate